tbreuss/mithril-by-examples/examples/vnode-variables-passing-in.md

 ---
 title: Vnode Examples of Passing Variables In
-desc: This is an example using Vnodes passing some variables in.
+abstract: This is an example using Vnodes passing some variables in.
 date: 2020-09-24
 tags: [vnode, m.mount]
 level: beginner